 A database has been set up to monitor the minimum target grades and attainment grades of students on the SEND register.
-The SENCo and the Learning Support Team work with teachers and Heads of Year to identify those students who are underachieving and not meeting targets.
+The SENDCo and the SEND leadership team work with teachers and Heads of Year to identify those students who are underachieving and not meeting targets.
 Strategies, and where possible, provision is put in place to address the needs of these students.